provable-things/ptokens.js/README.md

+# ptokens.js | pNetwork Javascript API

+Javascript module for interacting with pNetwork.

 ## Introduction
 pTokens.js is the library that allows interoperability with the pNetwork interacting with pNetwork bridges.
 This library supports **only v2** bridges.

-- It's entirely written in Typescript, but there are ready-to-use bundles to integrate it in your backend/frontend application.
+- It's entirely written in Typescript, but there are ready-to-use bundles to integrate it into your backend/frontend application.

-- It's object-oriented designed and implementing the builder pattern to ease objects creation
+- It's object-oriented designed and implements the builder pattern to ease objects creation
 - It permits host-to-host swaps, unleashing the pTokens to pTokens bridge feature.

 ## Installation
 The package is published in the [npm registry](https://www.npmjs.com/package/ptokens).

-Initiate your Javascript/Typescript project and install is as a dependency
+Initiate your Javascript/Typescript project and install it as a dependency:

 ```shell
 $ npm i ptokens
 ```

+## Documentation

+The full documentation can be found [here](https://provable-things.github.io/ptokens.js/).

-## Usage
+## Examples
-This is a working example where pBTC on Ethereum are pegged-out to pBTC on Algorand.
+This is a working example where pBTC on Ethereum tokens are pegged-out to pBTC on Algorand.

 ```ts
 const {